-Recommended for students who earned a grade of "B" or higher in Algebra I.
+Recommended for students who earned a grade of "B" or higher in Enriched Algebra or an "A" in Algebra I

 This course is a study of language, concepts and techniques of Geometry that will prepare students to critically analyze and logically solve problems.
 This course is the foundation for students' ability to recognize spatial relations and apply logical reasoning skills.
 Topics include parallel and perpendicular lines, triangle congruence and properties, polygons, similarity, trigonometry, circles and spatial reasoning.
 Many real-world applications are presented within the course content.
 The pacing of this course is more rigorous than the academic level..
 All topics taught in the Geometry academic course will be addressed in more detail.